HadrienG2/3photons-rust/README.md

 here are some features which you can enable:

 - The `f32` feature moves all computations to single precision.
--
+- The `faster-evgen` feature enables optimizations which modify the generated photon momenta (and, therefore, the results).
 - The `multi-threading` feature parallelizes the computation using multi- threading.
-By default, it generates results which are identical to the sequential version, but this has a performance, memory footprint and scalability cost.
+By default, it generates the same results as the sequential version, but this has a performance, memory footprint and scalability cost.
   You can remove this constraint and allow the program to take more performance shortcuts by also enabling the `faster-threading` feature.
 - The `no-photon-sorting` feature disables the sorting of outgoing photons by energy that used to be present in the original `3photons` code.
-- The `simd-friendly-rng` feature generates random event parameters in an order which is more friendly to vectorization.
-The `fast-sincos` sub-feature uses a different algorithm for computing points on the unit circle, which provides a great computational speedup at the cost of making reproducible parallelization more challenging.
 - The `standard-random` uses standard Rust abstractions for random number generation.
 The current algorithm (`xoshiro256+`) is not faster than what 3photons uses by default (`ranf`), but is more friendly to parallelization